The Virtual Currency Regulation Review: India

 iii Proposed ban

 As mentioned in Section I, the IMC Report made a non-binding recommendation in 2019 to the government to ban dealings in cryptocurrencies.
 The draft bill proposed by the IMC Report goes so far as to provide for a maximum of 10 years' imprisonment for persons who mine, generate, hold, sell, deal in, issue, transfer, dispose of or use cryptocurrencies.
 The definition of the term 'cryptocurrency' in the draft bill is ambiguous and is likely to require further legal vetting.
 The effect of the draft bill is to prohibit all activities relating to cryptocurrencies in India, barring activities relating to a government-authorised cryptocurrency (or 'digital rupee').
+However, following statements by the Finance Minister in 2021 that the government will take a 'calibrated' approach towards regulating the industry and will not 'shut all options',25 media reports – albeit unconfirmed – also emerged that the government is considering a regulatory regime and not a prohibition, where virtual currency would be classified and regulated as an asset class.26

 The law in India on virtual currencies is in flux.
 The Supreme Court's decision in the IAMAI case is positive and affirms the legitimacy of the virtual currency industry, as well as the fundamental rights of stakeholders under the Constitution of India.
 It confirms that restrictions on virtual currency activity ought to be proportionate – namely, evidence-based, rational and calibrated in accordance with the desired outcome.